-Despite reasonably strong fundamentals, the UK economy faces a number of difficult issues, some domestic, others the result of external influences.
-Business investment and consumer spending are expected to be squeezed by continuing high interest rates.
+Despite strong fundamentals, the UK economy faces a number of difficult issues.
+Both business investment, and consumer spending, is expected to be squeezed by continuing high interest rates.
 These reached a high of 5.75% in the summer of 2007.
-Partly as a result of the credit crunch referred to above, the Bank of England Monetary Policy Committee reduced rates in December 2007 by \(\frac{1}{4}\%\), to 5.5\%, and by a further \(\frac{1}{4}\%\) in February 2008, to 5.25%.
-Whilst rates are not expected to rise further, inflationary pressures mean that there is some uncertainty as to how far, and how fast, these reductions might go.
-The Consumer Price Index rose to 2.2% (January 2008), above the 2.0% rate considered acceptable by the Treasury.
-Consumers will therefore face an unwelcome combination of continued high mortgage costs, high debt-servicing costs, higher utility (particularly energy) costs, from the sharply increased cost of oil), without correspondingly large increases in incomes to help offset these.
-In addition, an unwelcome increase in food prices, due to global demand and poor weather, will add to these pressures.
-Expectations for lower interest rates provide one of the few alimmers of hope on the immediate horizon.
-A weakening of consumer confidence is thus likely, feeding through (as spending declines) to reduced business confidence and activity.
+Partly as a result of the 'credit crunch' referred to above, the Bank of England Monetary Policy Committee reduced rates in December 2007 by 1⁄4 of a percent, to 5.5%.
+Whilst further reductions in interest rates are expected during 2008, a continuance of inflationary pressures means that there is some uncertainty as to how far, and how fast, these reductions might go.
+The Consumer Price Index rose to 2.1% (November 2007), above the 2.0% rate considered acceptable by the Treasury.
+Consumers will therefore face an unwelcome combination of high mortgage costs, high debt-servicing costs, higher fuel costs (from the sharply increased cost of oil) and higher utility (particularly energy) bills, without correspondingly large increases in incomes to help offset these.
+In addition, an increase in food prices, due to global demand and poor weather, will add to these pressures.
+The likely eventuality is therefore for a weakening of consumer confidence feeding through (as spending declines) to reduced business confidence and activity.
+It is possible, however, that these consumer cost pressures may be alleviated, as the year progresses, by reductions in interest rates, feeding through to lower mortgage and debt servicing costs.

-An additional difficulty concerns the sub-prime mortgage crisis that began in the United States, but whose repercussions have been felt in the UK, particularly in the banking sector.
+An additional difficulty concerns the sub-prime mortgage crisis that began in the United States, but whose repercussions have been felt in the UK.
 Whilst it is still too early to assess the full impact of these problems, it is already clear that the 'credit crunch' has resulted in tighter credit control by lenders, and increased borrowing costs for both consumers and business.
 These factors are expected to weigh most heavily on the business and financial services sectors of the economy - the most highly performing sectors over recent years.

-Most commentators consider it likely that the combination of lower disposable incomes, high real interest rates, and tighter credit will lead to a slight fall in house prices in 2008 - further reducing consumer confidence.
+Most commentators think it likely that the combination of lower disposable incomes, high real interest rates, and tighter credit will lead to a slight fall in house prices in 2008 - further denting consumer confidence.